 Returns

-Gold has been one of the best commodities to own in 2024, hitting an all-time high price as market uncertainty, global social and economic unrest and inflation saw investors return to the security of the precious metal.
+Gold has been one of the best commodities to own in recent years, hitting all-time high prices as investors sought the security of the precious metal.

 Track record and structure